Category: For parents

 Cluster feeding is when infants want to feed more frequently (sometimes all the time) than usual.
 They want to feed in clusters throughout the day.

-A newborn baby usually needs to be fed a minimum of eight times in a 24-hour span.
+A newborn baby usually needs a minimum of eight feeding sessions in a 24-hour span.
 Each nursing session usually ranges from 10 to 30 minutes.
 But newborns usually don’t follow a clear schedule.
 Many newborns want to be fed more often than this and will group or cluster many feedings in a shorter period of time.

 Is Cluster Feeding Normal?